koii-network/docs/develop/microservices-and-tasks/linktree-task/intro.md

 This task is the second task in our series of explaining Koii tasks.
 The [Google Doodle task](/develop/microservices-and-tasks/google-doodle-task/) takes you through the process of turning a simple javascript program into a Koii task using the K2 Task Template.
 This tutorial will build on that and teach you how to use databases across many Koii nodes.

 A LinkTree is a customized page that contains all the important links you want to share.
-Following are a few examples of a Koii linktree
+The images below show a few examples of the Koii linktree.
+You can see the deployed version of the app <a href="https://linktree.koii.network" target="_blank">here</a>.

-Below is an example a user's linktree of this project:

 ![Linktree](../img/linktree.png)